7h145/x4-sdl_dualstick_fix/README.md

 In the meantime, I'd really like to use my expensive toys...

-A long time ago, [Jasem Mutlaq came up with a patch for libSDL2](https://github.com/libsdl-org/SDL/issues/3686) to mitigate the problem on the libSDL side (which did not make it into libSDL proper since it's kind of a crude hack to workaround a bug in X4).
+A long time ago, [Jasem Mutlaq files an X4 bug report](https://forum.egosoft.com/viewtopic.php?p=4954066#p4954066) and crucially [came up with a patch for libSDL2](https://github.com/libsdl-org/SDL/issues/3686) to mitigate the problem on the libSDL side (which did not make it into libSDL proper since it's kind of a crude hack to workaround a bug in X4).
 All kudos to him, thanks Jasem!

 This is just Jasem Mutlaqs patch rebased to libSDL 2.30.11 and packaged in a convenient container for building.